GrandComicsDatabase/gcd-django-vagrant-install/README.md

 ### Index data for the search engine

+*WARNING*: Indexing the public data dump takes much, much longer than loading it, so you might want to run this command overnight.

 Most of the site's search features run MySQL queries directly.
 However, the "Everything" search and a few other places use Elasticsearch, which requires a separate search index.
-If you want to use Elasticsearch, run the following command to build the index:
+If you want to use Elasticsearch, run the following command to build the index.

+*WARNING*: This command *drops all existing search engine data* and rebuilds it from scratch, so you generally do not want to use it unless you have completely changed your data set.

 ```shell
 $ cd /path/to/your/gcd-django-vagrant-install/directory